metafates/mangal/README.md

 # Which sources to use.
 You can use several sources, it won't affect perfomance
 use = ['manganelo']

-# Type "mangal formats" to show more information about formats
-format = "pdf"

 # If false, then OS default reader will be used
 use_custom_reader = false
 custom_reader = "zathura"

+[formats]
+# Type "mangal formats" to show more information about formats
+default = "pdf"

+# Add ComicInfo.xml to CBZ files
+comicinfo = true

+[downloader]
 # Custom download path, can be either relative (to the current directory) or absolute
-download_path = '.'
+path = '.'

 # How chapters should be named when downloaded
 # Use %d to specify chapter number and %s to specify chapter title